Flagship Release · v1.1

 Surface 1 — Pipeline DSL

 Composable JSON pipeline format.
-Agents assemble multi-stage workflows (read → reproject → mask → classify → write) inside a single MCP call.
+Agents assemble multi-stage workflows (read → reproject → mask → classify → write) inside a single MCP call — non-linear DAGs as of 1.1.

 Surface 2 — Typed Intent Tools